OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:27

-> Shammoth the Harorite, Helez the Pelonite,
+> Shammoth of Harod, and Helez the Pelonite,

 ## 1 Chronicles 11:28